| | |

 Easy DIY Mercury Glass Christmas Centerpiece

 Want to make an easy DIY mercury glass centerpiece for Christmas but don’t know where to start?
-Today I’ll show you how to use silver, gold, and champagne accents to add some bling to your Christmas style.
+I’ll show you how to use silver, gold, and champagne accents to add some bling to your Christmas style.
+This easy table centerpiece takes only minutes to pull together.

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

-Where to begin with a DIY mercury glass centerpiece?
+How to create a DIY mercury glass centerpiece

 Before I started my centerpiece, I had to choose a base structure.
 Given the length of my rectangular dining table, I needed a long “spine” that wouldn’t get lost in the room.